pyglet.image.atlas

 Rectangular area allocation algorithm.

-Initialise with a given width and height, then repeatedly call alloc to retrieve free regions of the area and protect that area from future allocations.
+An Allocator is initialized with a specified width and height.
+The alloc() method can then be called to retrieve free regions of that area (and protect them from future allocations).

-alloc(width: int, height: int) Tuple[int, int]
+alloc(width: int, height: int) tuple[int, int]

 get_fragmentation() float